atanuroy22/jiotv_go/CONTRIBUTING.md

 Before submitting a pull request, ensure the following:

 - Your code follows our coding guidelines and existing patterns.
-- Your commit messages are clear and follow [conventional commit format](https://www.conventionalcommits.org/).
+- Your commit messages are clear and follow our guidelines.
 - You have added or updated tests where necessary.
 - All existing tests pass (`go test ./...` for backend, `npm test` for frontend).
 - The documentation is updated if needed.